 Instances of harassment of students that involve physical contact with injury (e.g., rape, acquaintance rape, abuse involving manual blows or weapons, etc.) should immediately be reported to any available member of the faculty, administration or staff.
-PCA&D personnel approached with this kind of information should escort students to (or contact) the Dean of Student Services, Academic Dean or President.
-Faculty and staff should seek out or be escorted to their supervisor or to the Director of Operations.
+PCA&D personnel approached with this kind of information should escort students to (or contact) the Dean of Students, Provost or President.
+Faculty and staff should seek out or be escorted to their supervisor or to the Director of Fianance.
 (See: Resource Directory, p.
 17 of this document for contact information.)

 Victims of violence or sexual abuse or persons coming to their aid should not alter any physical or environmental evidence of an incident-preserving evidence for proof of a criminal offense is critical.
-If requested, students or employees will be assisted in notifying the Lancaster Police Department or other local resources providing intervention and help.
+If requested, students or employees will be assisted in notifying the Lancaster Police Department or other 2019 Safety & Security Report, Pennsylvania College of Art & Design local resources providing intervention and help.
 Students will be offered an immediate counseling session with a PCA&D College Advisor.
 The College Advisors are licensed professional counselors in Pennsylvania and are contracted to advise students for three to four individual sessions and then to make appropriate external referrals for counseling if necessary or desirable.
 If there is an instance in which a student suspects discrimination, the Dean of Student Services will assist him or her in contacting the Human Relations Commission in Harrisburg, PA.